A homological approach to chromatic complexity of algebraic K-theory

 \section{Abstract}

-The family of Thom spectra $y(n)$ interpolate between the sphere spectrum and the mod two Eilenberg-MacLane spectrum.
-Computations of Mahowald, Ravenel, and Shick and the authors show that the $E_1$ ring spectrum $y(n)$ has chromatic complexity $n$.
-We show that topological periodic cyclic homology of $y(n)$ has chromatic complexity $n+1$.
-This gives evidence that topological periodic cyclic homology shifts chromatic height at all chromatic heights, supporting a variant of the Ausoni--Rognes red-shift conjecture.
-We also show that relative algebraic K-theory, topological cyclic homology, and topological negative cyclic homology of $y(n)$ at least preserve chromatic complexity.
+The family of Thom spectra~$y(n)$ interpolates between the sphere spectrum and the mod two Eilenberg--MacLane spectrum.
+Computations of Mahowald, Ravenel, Shick, and the authors show that the associative ring spectrum~$y(n)$ has type~$n$.
+Using trace methods, we give evidence that algebraic K-theory preserves this chromatic complexity.
+Our approach sheds light on the chromatic complexity of topological negative cyclic homology and topological periodic cyclic homology, which approximate algebraic K-theory and are of independent interest.
+Our main contribution is a homological approach that can be applied in great generality, such as to associative ring spectra~$R$ without additional structure whose coefficient rings are not completely understood.